migangtor/Data-Engineering-Project--An-end-to-end-Airflow-data-pipeline-with-BigQuery--dbt-and-Soda/README.md

 The source data for this exercise comes from Kaggle and the data can be found on the following link: https://www.kaggle.com/datasets/tunguz/online-retail

+#### Source:

+Dr Daqing Chen, Director: Public Analytics group. chend '@' lsbu.ac.uk, School of Engineering, London South Bank University, London SE1 0AA, UK.

+#### Data Set Information:

+This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
+Many customers of the company are wholesalers.

 | Column | Description |
 | --- | --- |
 | InvoiceNo | Invoice number.
 Nominal, a 6-digit integral number uniquely assigned to each transaction.
 If this code starts with letter 'c', it indicates a cancellation. |